18F/eligibility-rules-service/README_copy.md

 ## Project description

-The [Eligibility APIs Initiative](#project-description) (formerly the Eligibility Rules Service) is exploring how federal agencies could use a centralized web service, or **eligibility API**, to deliver their policy directly to states in a format states' systems can ingest and utilize, rather than in a non-machine-readable format like PDF or print.
+#### The [Eligibility APIs Initiative](#project-description) (formerly the Eligibility Rules Service) is exploring how federal agencies could use a centralized web service - an eligibility API - to deliver their policy directly to states in a format states' systems can ingest and utilize, rather than in a non-machine-readable format like PDF or print.

 We seek to pilot a new model where policy changes at the federal level will be made once, centrally, and will propagate outward to states (rather than states each having to undertake a costly, redundant, time-consuming, error-prone process to update their systems individually).